Tuesday, December 26, 2006

 there was a bit of friskiness in the last lap but it was for probably 40th place or something.

 I was pretty frustrated after.
-I think I could have had a good race. been a factor. of course I had to say before the race, " the bike handling skills out here in CO are much better than that of New England, in general" and sure enough. bamb.
+I think I could have had a good race. been a factor. of course I had to say before the race, " the bike handling skills out here in CO are much better than that of

 I guess it could have been much worse.
 I could have crashed. and lets not forget we didn't get into a car accident on the way to, or from the race. so really today was a huge success!!